 Every time they pushed, I built my wall a little higher.
 Soon, the wall was so high I couldn't see over it, and they couldn't see me.

 Looking back from the perspective of an adult with an autism diagnosis, the path to better support becomes clear.
 It was never about forcing communication skills or fixing me.
 It was about changing the environment to meet my support needs.
-A neurodiversity-affirming approach would have honored my sensory overload and need for safety.
+A neurodiversity-affirming approach would have honoured my sensory load and need for safety.

 Safety Before Speech: How Calm Environments Foster Communication

 The single most important thing I needed was to feel safe.
 A nervous system in a state of threat cannot support social communication.
-True support means prioritizing the child's felt sense of safety over the adult's desire for them to speak.
-When you take the pressure off, you create space for communication skills to emerge.
+True support means prioritising the person's felt sense of safety over the adult's desire for them to speak.
+When you take the pressure off, you create space for communication to emerge naturally.

-Reduce Demands: Don't force greetings or answers to questions.
-Allow the person to join in when they are ready.
+- Reduce demands: Don't force greetings or answers to questions.
+Allow the person to join in when they're ready.

-Offer Alternatives: Provide other ways to communicate, like thumbs-up/down, writing, or using a tablet.
+- Offer alternatives: Provide other ways to communicate — thumbs-up/down, writing, or a tablet.

-Regulate the Environment: Dim the lights, lower the volume, or move to a quieter space to reduce sensory sensitivities.
+- Regulate the environment: Dim the lights, lower the volume, or move to a quieter space to reduce sensory load.

 I didn't need to be taught how to talk.
 I needed to be shown that it was safe to.